zombocom/wicked/README.md

     second: "if_you_are_popular_add_friends"
 ```

-Now you can change the values in the URL's to whatever you want without changing your controller or your files, just modify your `en.yml`.
+Now you can change the values in the URLs to whatever you want without changing your controller or your files, just modify your `en.yml`.
 If you're not using English you can set your default_locale to something other than `en` in your `config/application.rb` file.

 ```ruby
 config.i18n.default_locale = :de